 Republican Tom Corbett served as Pennsylvania’s 46th governor from 2011-2015.
 He lost his bid for reelection in 2014 to Democrat Tom Wolf.

-He served two stints as Pennsylvania’s Attorney General.
+Before his election in 2010, Corbett served two stints as Pennsylvania’s Attorney General.
 In 1995, Governor Tom Ridge appointed Corbett to serve out Ernie Preate’s term, after the Republican AG was convicted on corruption charges.
 Following Pennsylvania tradition, Corbett declined to seek full term in 1996.
 He ran in 2004, though, winning a close race against Democrat Jim Eisenhower.

 Corbett gained public attention in 2007 by launching an investigation into corruption at the state Capitol.
 Dubbed “Bonusgate,” the probe led to the arrest of six state representatives and 19 staffers.
 Four people, including former House Minority Whip Mike Veon, have been convicted, six have pleaded guilty, and two have been found “not guilty.”

+Corbett ran for reelection in 2008, and won a decisive victory.
 He announced his campaign for governor in late 2009, and defeated Representative Sam Rohrer by a 38-point margin in the May 2010 Republican primary.